London Boy (song): Music and lyrics

-Reception and live performances
+Critical reception

-Roisin O'Connor of The Independent called "London Boy" one of the most divisive tracks of Lover, adding that "a lot of Brits are taking issue with the lyrics, as they're essentially a tourist's guide to where-not-to-visit in London".
-She ranked the song 37th on her list of Swift's 100 best album tracks.
-Jon Caramanica of The New York Times selected the song as one of Lover weakest moments.
+"London Boy" received mixed reviews.
+Roisin O'Connor of The Independent called it one of the most divisive tracks of Lover, adding that "a lot of Brits are taking issue with the lyrics, as they're essentially a tourist's guide to where-not-to-visit in London".
+Many critics deemed it one of Lover's weakest songs, including Jon Caramanica of The New York Times, Dave Holmes of Esquire, and Erin Vanderhoof of Vanity Fair.
+Mikael Wood of the Los Angeles Times deemed "London Boy" the second-worst track on Lover behind the lead single "Me!" and criticized the lyrics for "hauling out every jolly old cliché [Swift] can think of".
 In a review for Slate, Carl Wilson thought that the London references are annoying and ineffective.
 Shon Faye from Dazed similarly expressed distaste towards the lyrics, but noted that it was justifiable for Swift, an American, to have a "wide-eyed naivety" embraced by first-timers in London.
-Sarah Carson from i lauded the catchy production of "London Boy", but dismissed the lyrics as one of the album's "concessions to silliness and gimmicks".
-On the positive side, Keira Leonard of The Music complimented the track's lighthearted and rather silly nature.
+Sarah Carson from the i lauded the catchy production of "London Boy", but dismissed the lyrics as one of the album's "concessions to silliness and gimmicks".

+On the positive side, Keira Leonard of The Music complimented the track's lighthearted and rather silly nature, writing that the lyrics were "so pure" that "you wanna boop your partners nose with or put on when you're feeling down".
 Nick Levine from NME agreed, and opined that the song is not to be taken seriously for its "clumsy fun" sentiments.
 In The Irish Times, Louis Bruton selected "London Boy" as one of the album's most cheerful songs.

-Swift performed "London Boy" for the first time during BBC Radio 1's Live Lounge on September 2, 2019.
-She later included the song on the set list of her performance at Capital FM's Jingle Bell Ball in London on December 8, 2019.
+Nick Levine of NME picked the track as one of Lover's most "infectious" and felt that the lyrics portrayed "clumsy fun".
+O'Connor ranked the song 37th on her list of Swift's select 100 tracks because she thought it showcased Swift's self-awareness "of her outsider status".